Projective and affine structures in positive characteristic I: Chern class formulas and Characterizations of projective spaces: -projective/affine structure on projective/affine spaces

-This completes the proof of the proposition. \end{proof} The following lemma was used in the proof of the above proposition.
+The following lemma was used in the proof of the above proposition.

-\ble \leavevmode\\ \ \ \ Let $\N$ be a positive integer and $\mcF$ a vector bundle on $\mbP^{n (\N)}$.
+\SSP \ble Let $\N$ be a positive integer and $\mcF$ a vector bundle on $\mbP^{n (\N)}$.
 Then, $\mcF$ is trivial (i.e., isomorphic to a direct sum of finite copies of the trivial line bundle) if and only if the pull-back $F_{\mbP^n/k}^{(\N)*}(\mcF)$ is trivial. \ele \begin{proof} It suffices to consider the ``if'' part because the inverse direction is clear.
-In the following discussion, we shall prove the triviality of $\mcF$ under the assumption that $F_{\mbP^n/k}^{(\N)*}(\mcF)$ is trivial.
+Suppose that $F_{\mbP^n/k}^{(\N)*}(\mcF)$ is trivial.
 Let us take an arbitrary rational curve in $\mbP^{n(\N)}$, which may be obtained as the $\N$-th Frobenius twist $C^{(\N)}$ for some rational curve $C$ in $\mbP^n$.
 Write $f : \mbP^1 \migi \mbP^n$ for the normalization of $C$.
-Hence, its base-change $f^{(\N)} : \mbP^{1 (\N)} \ \left(= \mbP^1\right) \migi \mbP^{n (\N)} \ \left(= \mbP^n \right)$ gives the normalization of $C^{(\N)}$.
-According to ~\cite{BS}, Theorem 1.1 (or ~\cite{P}, Theorem 1.1), the problem is reduced to proving the claim that the pull-back $f^{(\N)*}(\mcF)$ of $\mcF$ via $f^{(\N)}$ is trivial.
-(We can apply the result of ~\cite{BS} because $\mbP^n$ is separably rationally connected, as mentioned in ~\cite{Kol}, Chap.\,IV, \S\,3, Example 3.2.6.)
+Hence, its base-change $f^{(\N)} : \mbP^{1 (\N)} \left(= \mbP^1\right) \migi \mbP^{n (\N)} \left(= \mbP^n \right)$ gives the normalization of $C^{(\N)}$.
+According to ~\cite[Theorem 1.1]{BS}, the problem is reduced to proving the claim that the pull-back $f^{(\N)*}(\mcF)$ of $\mcF$ via $f^{(\N)}$ is trivial.
+(We can apply the result of ~\cite{BS} because $\mbP^n$ is separably rationally connected, as mentioned in ~\cite[Chapter IV, Example 3.2.6]{Kol}.)
 Recall the Birkhoff-Grothendieck's theorem, asserting that any vector bundle on $\mbP^1$ is isomorphic to a direct sum of line bundles.
 Hence, we have a decomposition

 where $m := \mr{rank}(\mcF)$ and $a_1 \leq a_2 \leq \cdots \leq a_m$.
 This decomposition implies that